yoel inbar

 Nina Wang

-Nina is a Postdoctoral Research Fellow at the University of Regina.
+Nina is a Postdoctoral Research Fellow at Cornell University.
 She completed her PhD at the University of Toronto with Dr. Inbar.
 In her research, Nina is using techniques from natural language processing to study issues in moral and political psychology.
 She is interested in the ways moral language is deployed by politicians on social issues, and the role of social media in driving polarization and spreading misinformation.

 Job van Wolferen